 - Now connect emitter of transistor to negative side of battery.

-- Connect base of transistor to the feedback coil.
+- After that, connect base of transistor to the feedback coil.

 - Put one 50 ohm 3 watt resistor between base and battery positive.

-- Add one big 2200uF capacitor across the output too where phone gets connected.
+- Add a large 2200µF capacitor across the output terminals where the phone connects.

 Important: